Ozzie Albies Player Props: Braves vs. Brewers

 Ozzie Albies At The Plate

-- Among the qualifying hitters in MLB action, he ranks 71st in batting average, 94th in on-base percentage, and 18th in slugging.
+- Among the qualified hitters in MLB play, he ranks 73rd in batting average, 95th in on-base percentage, and 21st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.